niftynei/droidtalks/drawables/drawables.md

 # The Future of Drawable

-^ Let's talk about some new drawable types coming up in L.
+^ Ok, so we’ve got some time left.
+Let's talk about some new drawable types coming up in L.

 ---